microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-03 - Database Integration/Features 1 - Shift task storage to database/User Story 1 - Move from File Storage to database.md

 #### 3. Run the application
 Open the terminal and navigate to the folder where your `app.py` file is located.
 Run the application by typing `python app.py` and pressing the enter key or simply click the play button in the top right corner of the Visual Studio Code window.
 For Codespaces, the easiest path is to just click the play button.
 This will launch a browser and show the home page (or you can browse to http://localhost:5000).

 Test it out by adding a task and then removing a task.
+Note that your existing to-do items from the file storage have not been migrated over.
+If this was a production application, we would have wanted to automate moving those items to the new storage system however since this is a application that is in development we chose to just start with a fresh database.

 ![Database Integration](/Track_1_ToDo_App/Sprint-03%20-%20Database%20Integration/images/DatabaseIntegration-S3-F1-US1-01.png)